Skip to main content

 Learn how to track likes and comments on posts from specific LinkedIn profiles so you can spot engaged contacts, monitor thought leaders or competitors, and turn engagement into outreach opportunities.

-By the end of this tutorial, you’ll know how to create a watchlist for LinkedIn profile engagement, choose what activity to track, narrow the audience you care about, and decide how signals should be processed in your workflow.
+By the end of this tutorial, you’ll know how to create a watchlist for LinkedIn profile engagement, choose what activity to track, narrow the audience you care about, exclude companies you don’t want to monitor when using All segments, and decide how signals should be processed in your workflow.

 Why this matters